Duchy of Lancaster

 Who is the present Chancellor of the Duchy?

-The Chancellor is a Government Minister appointed by Her Majesty The Queen on the advice of the Prime Minister.
+The Chancellor is a Government Minister appointed by His Majesty The King on the advice of the Prime Minister.
 The Rt.
 Hon.
-Oliver Letwin, MP, is the Chancellor of the Duchy of Lancaster and was appointed in July 2014.
+Oliver Dowden CBE MP is the current Chancellor of the Duchy of Lancaster.
+He was appointed in October 2022.

 Is the Duchy run using taxpayers’ money?